mugil0095/simple_blog_site/Readme.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is Open Source and can be updated in the future.

 ## Contact

-For any questions or support, please contact [your email](mailto:youremail@example.com).
+For any questions or support, don't hesitate to contact [your email](Ilamugil.balasubramaniam1@gmail.com).